websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/using-workflow-metrics.md

 | Leaves Task | The SLA clock stops when the workflow transitions out of the task. | Stop the SLA timer when entering the _Review_ Task. |
 | Process Ends | This corresponds to the end node. | Stop the SLA timer when entering the _approved_ node. |

-The Pause field is if there's an event in the workflow when time should stop counting.
+The Pause field defines an event in the workflow when time should stop counting.
 For the Single Approver workflow, you might choose to pause the SLA timer when the item is in the Update task.
 The SLA can be paused at any task that falls between the start node and the end node, and it is defined by setting the node(s) when the SLA should be paused. _The SLA timer is paused the entire time a workflow item is in the specified node_.

 ### Durations